 In 2013, renewable power capacity expanded at its fastest pace to date.
-Renewable power generation continued to grow strongly, reaching almost 22% percent of the global mix, compared to 21% in 2012 and 18% in 2007.
-Globally, renewable electricity is now on par with that from natural gas, whose generation remained relatively stable in 2013.
-Investment in new renewable power topped USD 250 billion globally in 2013 and is likely to remain at high levels.
+Renewable power generation continued to grow strongly, reaching almost 22% of the global mix, compared with 21% in 2012 and 18% in 2007.
+Globally, renewable electricity generation is now on par with that of natural gas, which remained relatively stable in 2013.
+Investment in new renewable power capacity topped USD 250 billion globally in 2013 and is likely to remain at high levels.

 The Medium-Term Renewable Energy Market Report 2014 assesses market trends for renewables in the electricity, transport and heat sectors, identifying drivers and challenges to deployment, and making projections through 2020.
 The report presents for the first time an investment outlook for renewable power capacity, in addition to projections for renewable electricity technologies, a global biofuels supply forecast and extended analysis of final energy use of renewables for heat.

 To register for the webinar, please email firstname.lastname@example.org.
 Once you have registered, you will receive the dial-in phone numbers to call on the day of the webinar as well as the link that will allow you to follow the webinar on your computer screen.